OpenLiberty/guides-common/CONTRIBUTING.md

 Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
 This line can be automatically added by the `git commit` command by using the `-s` option.

-The team will be notified for review.
-Following will be the review process:
+The team is then notified and your contribution is reviewed according to the following process:

 1. The team will review your change(s).
     - If there are further changes to be made, the team will request changes on the pull request.